adjust/windows_sdk/README.md

 You can use these example projects to see how the Adjust SDK can be integrated into your app.

-## <a id="basic-integration"></a>Basic Integration
+## <a id="basic-integration"></a>Basic integration

 These are the basic steps required to integrate the Adjust SDK into your Windows Phone or Windows Store project.
 We are going to assume that you use Visual Studio 2015 or later, with the latest NuGet package manager installed.
 A previous version that supports Windows Phone 8.1 or Windows 8 should also work.
 The screenshots show the integration process for a Windows Universal app, but the procedure is very similar for both Windows Store or Phone apps.
 Any differences with Windows Phone 8.1 or Windows Store apps will be noted throughout the walkthrough.

 ### <a id="install-adjust-package"></a>Install the Adjust package using NuGet Package Manager

 Right click on the project in the Solution Explorer, then click on `Manage NuGet Packages...`.
-In the newly opened NuGet Package Manager window, click on "Browse" tab, then enter "adjust" in the search box, and press Enter.
-Adjust package sould be the first search result.
+In the newly opened NuGet Package Manager window, click on the `Browse` tab, then enter `adjust` in the search box, and press `<Enter>`.
+The Adjust package should be the first search result.
 Click on it, and in the right pane, click on `Install`.

 ![][adjust_nuget_pm]

 Another method to install Adjust package is using `Package Manager Console`.
-In the Visual Studio menu, select `TOOLS → NuGet Package Manager → Package Manager Console` (or, in older version of Visual Studio `TOOLS → Library Package Manager → Package Manager Console`) to open the Package Manager Console view.
+In the Visual Studio menu, select `TOOLS → NuGet Package Manager → Package Manager Console` (or, in older versions of Visual Studio `TOOLS → Library Package Manager → Package Manager Console`) to open the Package Manager Console view.

 After the `PM>` prompt, enter the following line and press `<Enter>` to install the [Adjust package][NuGet]: